NTURacingTeam/nturt_bag_recorder/README.md

 To use this mode, use `-d` option.

 > Note: For more inofrmation about the usage of the utilities, use `-h` option to see the help message.

+- \[Update on 2024.3.19\]: The current sample rate of each data are updated to 100Hz, and there's a unified data csv file incorporating battery, gps, imu, inverter, and sensor. - by CHYang25